jchip/mcpu/packages/mcpu-cli/README.md

 - `AGENTS.md` and reference in `CLAUDE.md`

 ```
-run `mcpu setup` and follow the instructions
+run `mcpu agent-guide` and follow the instructions
 ```

 - Project `CLAUDE.md`

 ```
-run `mcpu setup` and follow the instrctuions to setup only my project CLAUDE.md
+run `mcpu agent-guide` and follow the instructions to setup only my project CLAUDE.md
 ```

 - User level `CLAUDE.md`

 ```
-run `mcpu setup` and follow the instrctuions to setup only my user CLAUDE.md
+run `mcpu agent-guide` and follow the instructions to setup only my user CLAUDE.md
 ```

 ## Configuration